QuintuplicateConfederation/Compendium-1/compendium.rst

   Life's deletion is a pretty big thing, as it also starts the new era of Systemspace.

 Will other forms of life on our planet be preserved somehow?
-  The thing is, they don't have souls nor history - it's too much of a gamble.
+  The thing is, they don't have souls or qhistory - it's too much of a gamble.

 What makes preserving other forms of life a gamble?
   We'd need to know exactly how they work, and the reward is random.